whuysmans/vuewp/README.md

 Testrepo for Vuejs GraphQL

 ### More documentation will follow soon
 This project is in a very early stage now.
 Intention is to create a decoupled front (vue) for a WordPress backend.
 JSON data is retrieved trough GraphQL instead of the REST API.
 I added the graphql endpoint here: [graphql-vuewp](https://github.com/whuysmans/vuewp-graphql).
+I will put a demo online and provide the link here soon.

 ### Install
 + git clone vuewp